Artúr Görgei: Revolution scapegoat

-Görgei's life after returning home

-His years of hardships
+Later life

 After returning home, Görgei visited Ferenc Deák, the architect of the Hungarian-Austrian compromise of 1867, who played an important role in allowing him to return home.
 In gratitude, after Deák's death, Görgei—upon returning to Budapest after summering in Visegrád—every year would put fresh violets on Deák's grave.

 In Hungary, only after a long search, could he find a job that assured the support of his family.
 First, he was hired at the Chain Bridge in Budapest, because his schooling made him suitable for this job.
 Unfortunately, after a year the bridge was nationalized and he was not needed anymore.
 After this, he was hired to a stone-and-coal mining company; but this job, too, didn't last long.
 Then, his friends suggested he to go to Transylvania, to work on railway constructions; so, he went there, to work on the railroad between Alvinc and Bene.
 In his letters, he complained about the inhuman conditions that made this work very difficult.
 After a while, he was hired by an Austrian bank at Lunka (near Alvinc), where he became virtually their utility-man.
 Görgei liked this job.
 Unfortunately, after a year, the Austrians sold their property; so, Görgei had to leave.
 At this time Görgei's younger brother, István worked as notary public; and he hired his brother as a clerk.

 In 1874, Görgei moved to Visegrád, to István Görgey s property, to be the custodian of the house, the gardener, and the viticultor of his vineyards.
 In reality, István gave that property over totally to his older brother's use.
 Thus Visegrád became Görgei's home for the rest of his life, ending his long years of exile.